kohya-ss/sd-scripts/README.md

 Options are almost the same as LoRA training.
 The difference is `--blockwise_fused_optimizers`, `--double_blocks_to_swap` and `--cpu_offload_checkpointing`.  `--single_blocks_to_swap` is also available.

+`--full_bf16` enables the training with bf16 (weights and gradients).

+`--fused_backward_pass` enables the fusing of the optimizer step into the backward pass for each parameter.
+This reduces the memory usage during training.
+Only Adafactor optimizer is supported for now.
+Stochastic rounding is also enabled when `--fused_backward_pass` and `--full_bf16` are specified.

-`--blockwise_fused_optimizers` enables the fusing of the optimizer for each block.
+`--blockwise_fused_optimizers` enables the fusing of the optimizer step into the backward pass for each block.
 This is similar to `--fused_backward_pass`.
-Any optimizer can be used, but Adafactor is recommended for memory efficiency. `--fused_optimizer_groups` is deprecated due to the addition of this option for FLUX.1 training.
+Any optimizer can be used, but Adafactor is recommended for memory efficiency. `--blockwise_fused_optimizers` cannot be used with `--fused_backward_pass`.
+Stochastic rounding is not supported for now.

 `--double_blocks_to_swap` and `--single_blocks_to_swap` are the number of double blocks and single blocks to swap.
 The default is None (no swap).
-These options must be combined with `--blockwise_fused_optimizers`.
+These options must be combined with `--fused_backward_pass` or `--blockwise_fused_optimizers`. `--double_blocks_to_swap` can be specified with `--single_blocks_to_swap`.
+The recommended maximum number of blocks to swap is 9 for double blocks and 18 for single blocks.

 `--cpu_offload_checkpointing` is to offload the gradient checkpointing to CPU.
 This reduces about 2GB of VRAM usage.